Shreyask808/Lap_Time_Simulation_and_Sensitivity_Analysis/README.md

 # Lap Time Simulation and Sensitivity Analysis

 As a motorsports enthusiast and someone who is interested in vehicle modeling and controls, this is a project I am working on to try and learn.
-The framework is built upon established literature and references as mentioned below -
+The framework is built upon established literature and references as mentioned below - <br>
 References -

 **[1]** Giacomo Perantoni and David J.N.
 Limebeer, "Optimal Control of a Formula One Car on Three-Dimensional Track Part 1: Track Modelling and Identification". <br>